 As an undocumented student, you are legally permitted to go to college in the United States.
 But that doesn't mean it's easy to do.

-Undocumented students in the U.S. face a time of tremendous uncertainty.
-It's hard enough adjusting to a new culture, finding your footing in a new country, learning a new language, and navigating a new campus.
-But unpredictable changes in our immigration policies are clouding the picture for countless immigrant families and young people.
+Undocumented students in the U.S. are facing tremendous uncertainty.
+It's hard enough adjusting to a new culture, finding your footing in a new country, learning a new language, and navigating a new campus, but unpredictable changes in U.S. immigration policies create more uncertainty for immigrant families and young people.

-1. It's Legal, But It's Not Easy
+1. It's Legal, but It's Not Easy

 It's not a mystery why: